mnielsen/ec2_tools/README.md

 The function `ec2.public_dns_names(cluster_name)` is designed to make integration with `fabric` easy.
-In particular, we can tell `fabric` about the cluster by importing `ec2` in our fabfile, and then putting the line:
+In particular, we can tell `fabric` about the cluster by running `import ec2.ec2 as ec2` in our fabfile, and then putting the line:

     env.hosts = ec2.public_dns_names(CLUSTER_NAME)